WiIIiam278/flesh/content/terms.md

 7. You understand that we can only provide support within the terms & conditions outlined on this page.
 8. Be nice and have fun!

-## <i class="fa-solid fa-file-lines"></i> Ticket transcripts
+### <i class="fa-solid fa-file-lines"></i> Ticket transcripts

-We archive tickets for evaluative and historical purposes, generating a .html transcript.
-We can provide a copy of these transcripts on request.
+When your ticket is closed, it will be archived in a .json format, for evaluative purposes and for your reference.
+This file is uploaded and stored by Discord, and you will be sent a link to view the file on this website when it has been archived.
+We are able to delete this file on behalf of Discord on request.
+Note that attachments may not be included in this archive.

+## Privacy policy

+We promise to not track you, collect or sell any personal data about you while using william278.net.
+To monitor site performance, however, we do collect analytics through Plausible.

+Plausible is privacy friendly and does not track you, or set any cookies to your browser.

+If you have any concerns about your privacy on william278.net, you can email: [`will27528+site-privacy@gmail.com`](mailto://will27528+site-privacy@gmail.com)

 <br/>

-<p style="font-size: small">Last updated: May 8th, 2022</p>
+<p style="font-size: small">Last updated: March 5th, 2023</p>